 How to fix a bad credit rating

 If there are no mistakes or illegal transactions, you can still improve your credit rating, but it will take more time.

-- The first thing you should consider is whether you’re paying your debts on time.
-Even paying a few days late can affect your status.
+● First consider whether you’re paying your debts on time.
+Even a payment that is only a few days late can affect your status.

-- Although keeping your creditors informed if you are having difficulties won’t improve your rating, negotiating a payment schedule is a positive step.
-Over time, as you settle the outstanding balances, this should reflect positively on your credit status.
+● While keeping your creditors informed if you are having difficulties won’t improve your rating, negotiating a payment schedule is a positive step.
+Over time, as you settle the outstanding balances, this positively impact your credit status.

-Bear this in mind when thinking about your financial priorities, a poor decision today made under stress during a difficult time, could have long-term implications on whether you are able to access credit and other financial services in future.
-Knowing your credit rating is an important part of keeping check of your financial health.
+Bear this in mind when thinking about your financial priorities.
+A poor decision made under stress during a difficult time today could have long-term implications on whether you can access credit and other financial services in the future.
+Knowing your credit rating is an important part of keeping tabs on your financial health.